bdub1011/Stump/README.md

 ## Usage
 When you join a modded lobby, simply beat on your chest like a gorilla in an alternating fashion with both hands 4 times (LRLR or RLRL).
 This will summon the interface in front of you.
 To hide the interface, simply grab it and throw it away.

-This can even be changed in the settings of *Grate*.
+This can even be changed in the settings of *Stump*.

 ## Installation
-To install *Grate*, simply download the "Grate.dll" from releases and put it in your Gorilla Tag plugins folder.
-Additionally, you can use The-Graze's fork of [Monke Mod Manager](https://github.com/The-Graze/MonkeModManager) to install *Grate*.
+To install *Stump*, simply download the "Stump.dll" from releases and put it in your Gorilla Tag plugins folder.
+Additionally, you can use The-Graze's fork of [Monke Mod Manager](https://github.com/The-Graze/MonkeModManager) to install *Stump*.

 ## Important notes

-While *Grate* is designed to be safe to use in modded lobbies, it is important to note that using mods in any form in public lobbies or non-modded privates can result in a ban from the game.
-Use *Grate* at your own risk and only in modded lobbies.
+While *Stump* is designed to be safe to use in modded lobbies, it is important to note that using mods in any form in public lobbies or non-modded privates can result in a ban from the game.
+Use *Stump* at your own risk and only in modded lobbies.

 ## Bugs and issues
-If you encounter any bugs or issues while using *Grate*, please report them on the mod's GitHub page or my Discord server linked above.
+If you encounter any bugs or issues while using *Stump*, please report them on the mod's GitHub page or my Discord server linked above.
 I will do my best to address them as soon as possible.

 ## Contributing
-If you would like to contribute to *Grate*, feel free to submit a pull request on the mod's GitHub page.
+If you would like to contribute to *Stump*, feel free to submit a pull request on the mod's GitHub page.
 I welcome any and all contributions that can help make the mod better for everyone.

 Or, you can send a message in my Discord server and I may add it.

 ## Credits
-*Grate* was created by Graze.
+*Stump* was created by Bdub.
 *Bark* was created by KyleTheScientist.
 Thanks to the Gorilla Tag modding community for their support.

-Special thanks to Kyle's little brother Asher for helping him test the OG :)

 * [Boxing Gloves model](https://skfb.ly/6XOUS) by Gohar.Munir is licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).